moehriegitt/hob3l/doc/scadformat.md

   * There must be no holes, i.e., the solid must be specified completely with no face missing.
-  * All vertices must have a unique inside and outside, i.e., the polyhedron must not touch itself in a vertex.
+  * At each vertex, there must have a well-defined inside and outside, i.e., the polyhedron must not touch itself in a vertex.
-  * All edges must have a unique inside and outside, i.e., the polyhedron must not touch itself in an edge.
+  * At each edge, there must have a well-defined inside and outside, i.e., the polyhedron must not touch itself in an edge.
-  * All faces must have a unique inside and outside, i.e., the polyhedron must not touch itself in a face.
+  * At each face, there must have a well-defined inside and outside, i.e., the polyhedron must not touch itself in a face, nor must there be zero-thickness walls.
   * Each edge must have exactly two adjacent faces.

 ### rotate